A projector and a tv side-by-side

 Several factors influence the lifespan of a projector or TV.
 For a projector, the lamp’s lifespan is the primary determinant of its longevity.
 Simply put, the more you use a projector, the faster the lamp degrades.
 To extend your projector’s lifespan, you should turn it off when not in use, avoid exposing it to extreme temperatures, and use it in a well-ventilated space.

-See also How to Mount a Tv to the Fireplace
+See also How to Make a Flip Down Tv Mount

 For a TV, its longevity lies in its display technology, quality, and usage.
 LCD TVs tend to last longer than plasma TVs due to how they work.
 Moreover, a TV that you use 24/7 will likely have a shorter lifespan than one you only use for a few hours each day.
 Lastly, how you handle your TV matters too.
 For example, moving it can force internal parts to shift and cause faults.